SpadeDraco/useful_helicopters/README.md

 Currently does the following things:

 -Reduces fuel cost of turbine engines.
-This allows most helicopters to operate for 4-6 hours instead of the default 20 minutes.
+This allows most default helicopters to operate for 4-6 hours on a full tank of gas.
+Instead of the pathetic 20 minutes they do in vanilla.
+If 4-6 hours doesn't sound like alot consider that most default Helos can easily cruise at 200 mph and bypass all obstacles.
+Trust me it isn't that limiting.

 -Adds the Airframe and Powerplant Mechanic trait to all pilot professions.
-This allows all pilots to repair and modify helicopters freely.
+This allows all pilots to repair and modify helicopters so long as skill level permits.

 -Adds a bionic that gives both the "Helicopter Pilot" and "A&P Mechanic" proficiencies.
-Bionic is called "Pilot Package CBM" and has an average chance to show up.
+Bionic is called "Pilot Package CBM" and has an average chance to show up most places you can find bionics.

--Makes Rotors repairable and salvageable.
+-Makes Rotors repairable and removable.
 Yes this means you can put them on your Secuirty Van.
-They have weight limits though so they probably won't be able to lift it.
+They have weight limits though so they probably won't be able to lift it without a turbine engine.

--Makes the "Helicopter Pilot" and "Airframe and Powerplant Mechanic" proficiencies learnable.
+-Makes the "Helicopter Pilot" and "Airframe and Powerplant Mechanic" proficiencies learnable via crafting.
 (Unfinished.
 No recipes teach them yet.)

+Limitations:
+-messing with rotors before you acquire the "A&P Mechanic" trait will still result in a permanent loss of airworthiness.
+After the proficiency is aqcuired you can slap rotors on literally anything and so long as the engine is strong enough it'll fly.
+-you still need the pilot trait (via profession or the included CBM) to fly -These are hardcode limitations.
+I can't do anything about them.
+Sorry.

 Future plans in order of priority: